yurichan28/torrench/README.md

 **[TPB-Only]**
 * Get complete torrent details (Description, comments, torrent download). **Torrent details are available in dynamically-generated HTML pages.**
 * Fetch Comments on basis of pages [Useful when torrent has large number of comments, and not all comments are intended to be fetched].
+* Get TPB Top Torrents (--top)

 ### Note
 * A torrent might take long to fetch results.
 I have generally faced this issue when running torrench for the first time.
 When this happens:
 	* Abort the ongoing search [Ctrl+C]
 	* Search again.
 The second time generally works fine.
 * KAT Proxy is quite shaky, and might not work at all times.
 I have been unable to find any reliable KAT proxy.
-If you know of some working proxy, you can edit KAT_URL in config.ini  with that working proxy and hope that works (If it does, let me know?).
-Alternatively, use TPB.
-It's pretty reliable and works most of the time.
+If you know of some working proxy, you can edit KAT_URL in config.ini  with that working proxy.
+Alternatively, use TPB or SkyTorrents.
+They are pretty reliable and works most of the time.

 ---

-## Examples
+## Samples

 ```bash
 $ torrench "ubuntu desktop 16.04"	## Search Linuxtracker for Ubuntu Desktop 16.04 distro ISO